- Insurance Guide

 Do I have to pay taxes on life insurance?

 The answer is—it depends.
 Many people ask about life insurance and taxes.
-Let’s answer a few of the most common questions asked about taxes and life insurance.
+Let’s answer a few of the most common questions asked about taxes on life insurance.

 Your life insurance beneficiaries do not pay taxes on any death benefits in most situations when insurance is bought to meet personal and not business needs.
-This is one of the reasons why life insurance is often part of a financial security plan.
 Other tax considerations can arise when someone gifts the premium to insure another person.
 These events are not common, but they should be considered when life insurance is used for gifting.

 Interest as taxable income